 A good general contractor will provide valuable expertise in a kitchen remodel.
 They will supply, schedule and manage quality subcontractors, coordinate the many facets of the job, and troubleshoot any challenges that arise.
 Your kitchen designer may be able to provide a contractor referral to you.
 Otherwise, seek recommendations from family, friends or neighbors who are satisfied with their own recent project.
 There are many important qualifications to look for in a remodeler, such as licensing and insurance and a positive reputation in the industry.
 Always check references and obtain bids to ensure your budget and timeline can be met.

 5. Target a Completion Date

-Setting a realistic completion date will help to reduce your stress levels during the renovation process.
-Considerations include material selection decisions, material lead times, and the availability of your contractor.
+Setting a realistic completion date will help reduce your stress levels during the renovation process.
+Considerations include: material selection decisions, material lead times, and the availability of your contractor.
 It is never too early to meet with your kitchen designer.
 Keep in mind that you may have anywhere from 2 to 4 meetings of product selection and design refining before an order is placed.
 An initial deposit for materials and services is common, so budget for these expenses accordingly.
 Cabinetry fabrication time frames can range between 4 to 9 weeks, depending upon the customization of the design.
 Countertops are templated, fabricated and installed approximately two weeks after cabinets are in place.